Skip to Content

 Is Domestic Violence Punishable By Law?

 Yes.
-Perpetrators of domestic violence may face anywhere from 1 year in prison to a life sentence, depending on the severity of the abuse as determined by a court.
-Repeat offenders are likely to face heavier sentences.
-Perpetrators may also face steep fines on top of their jail time.
-Legal consequences are designed not only to punish the offender but also to serve as a deterrent for future offenses.
-The presence of strict laws highlights the seriousness with which Missouri treats domestic violence cases, underlining the importance of pursuing legal protection if you are at risk.
+Perpetrators of domestic violence may face penalties ranging from one year in prison to a life sentence, depending on the severity of the abuse as determined by the court.
+Repeat offenders are likely to receive harsher sentences.
+Courts may also impose substantial fines.
+These legal consequences are designed not only to hold perpetrators accountable but also to deter future offenses.
+Strict laws highlight the seriousness with which Missouri treats domestic violence cases, emphasizing the need to seek legal protection if you are at risk.

-Kansas City has its own designated Domestic Violence Court (DVC), which offers the following services to victims of domestic violence:
+Kansas City has a designated Domestic Violence Court (DVC), which offers the following services to victims of domestic violence:

 • Victim advocates who may accompany you to court